Masking

 Creating a Mask

-• The mask icon turns solid yellow
+• The mask icon turns solid blue resembling a cresecent moon.

-• The masking layer's visibility is turned off
+• The masking layer's visibility is turned off.

 Fable defaults to an additive mask, displaying only the overlapped portions.
 The masking layer, though hidden, can still be animated or have effects applied.